mikesmallhelp/wacat/README.md

   -H 'upgrade-insecure-requests: 1' \
   -H 'user-agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/132.0.0.0 Safari/537.36'
 ```
-You can use the authentication cookies by copying cookie part from the above cURL command and adding them to the wacat configuration file:
+Copy the value of the cookie header and add it to the wacat configuration file.

+#### Example configuration file

+Below is an example configuration file that includes the cookie header.
+It also configures wacat to avoid pressing the "Logout" button during the test.

 ```
 {